 Hashimoto’s Thyroiditis (Autoimmune Thyroid Disease)

 A decrease in the thyroid gland’s hormone production leads to a condition called hypothyroidism; the most common cause for this is an autoimmune condition called Hashimoto’s Thyroiditis, in which the immune system attacks and damages the thyroid gland.
-This condition is most common in middle-aged women but can occur across all ages and both sexes; about 3.5% of patients with Hashimoto’s also have celiac disease.
+This condition is most common in middle-aged women, but can occur across all ages and both sexes.
+Approximately 3.5% of patients with Hashimoto’s also have celiac disease.

 Crohn’s Disease; Inflammatory Bowel Disease

-Crohn’s Disease and celiac disease share many common symptoms, though the underlying causes are different.
-In Crohn’s disease, the immune system could be causing disruption anywhere along the gastrointestinal tract, and more diagnostic testing is needed than to establish a celiac diagnosis.
-Treatment consists of changes to diet and possible surgery.
+Crohn’s disease and celiac disease share many common symptoms, though the underlying causes are different.
+In Crohn’s disease, the immune system could be causing disruption anywhere along the gastrointestinal tract, and more diagnostic testing is needed to establish a diagnosis compared to celiac disease.
+Treatment consists of diet changes and possible surgery.
 A substantial overlap (up to 10%) of patients with these two conditions suggests there may be a genetic connection between the two, and research is continuing in that area.

-Chronic pancreatitis is an inflammation of the pancreas that worsens over time, ultimately leading to an inability to digest food and to produce pancreatic hormones.
-Celiac patients have long been known to be at increased risk for pancreatitis, a risk up to three times greater than in the general population.
+Chronic pancreatitis is inflammation of the pancreas that worsens over time, ultimately leading to an inability to digest food and to produce pancreatic hormones.
+Celiac disease patients have long been known to be at increased risk for pancreatitis – a risk up to three times greater than in the general population.

-Between 5-16% of people with Down Syndrome also have celiac disease; all individuals with DS should be tested for celiac between ages 2 and 3.
-Down Syndrome, also known as Trisomy-21, is a congenital disorder arising from a chromosomal defect.
+Between 5-16% of people with Down Syndrome also have celiac disease; all individuals with DS should be tested for celiac disease between ages 2 and 3.
+Down Syndrome, also known as Trisomy-21, is a congenital disorder caused by a chromosomal defect.
 It has many hallmark physical characteristics, including broad facial features, short stature, and disorders of the gastrointestinal system.